percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xbcloud/xbcloud.rst

 Supported Cloud Storage Types
 ================================================================================

-In addition to Swift, which has been the only option for storing backups in a cloud storage until *Percona XtraBackup* 2.4.14, *xbcloud* supports *Amazon S3*, MinIO, and Google Cloud Storage.
-Other *Amazon S3* compatible storages, such as Wasabi or Digital Ocean Spaces, are also supported.
+Swift was the only option for storing backups in cloud storage until *Percona XtraBackup 2.4.14*.
+Currently, the xbcloud binary supports :ref:`Amazon S3 <amazon_s3>`, :ref:`Azure <xbcloud_azure>`, :ref:`MinIO <minio>` and :ref:`Google Cloud Storage <google_cloud_storage>`.
+Amazon S3-compatible cloud storage types, such as Wasabi and Digital Ocean Spaces, are also supported.

 .. seealso::